Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     specified, the value of the `id` property will be used for `name`.
   * (optional) `labels` is an array of labels to apply to the container.
   * (optional) `environment_variables` are any additional task-specific environment variables that should be applied to the container.
+Note that environment variables are not expanded and are passed as-is.
+You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the docker `command` or `entrypoint` if you want any environment variables to be expanded.
   * (optional) `ports` is an array of port specifications that should be exposed to the host.
   * (optional) `data_volumes` is an array of `data_volume` aliases as defined